2hog/docker-training/_presentations/docker-kubernetes-crash-course/presentation.md

 * Orchestrates the distribution of containers in multiple nodes

 Today we're going to interact with the first two layers only

 ---

+# The Docker platform building blocks
+* runc - the runtime
+* containerd - the container manager

+---